mode51/Tungsten/README.md

 #Tungsten

-Platforms: WinForms, WPF, Windows Universal, Windows Portable (PCL)
+Platforms: WinForms, WPF, Windows Universal, Windows Portable (PCL), NetStandard1.4

 A C# library to make Windows Forms, WPF, Windows Universal and Windows Portable application development easier.
 See the Wiki page for details and use.